 Last year, I signed up for a Chase business card.
 I used my social security number as my business ID (totally legal, especially since I sell things on eBay).
 From that one credit card, I was able to get 80,000 rewards points by spending $5,000 in 3 months.
-I only used the card for purchases we were going to make anyways.
+I only used the card for purchases we were going to make anyway.
 I was able to redeem the points for cash and got $800!
-I would’ve gotten even more value if I had used them for travel but we needed the cash for Christmas.
+I would’ve gotten even more value if I had used them for travel, but we needed the cash for Christmas.

 I essentially made $800 by doing nothing!
 Spending about 30 minutes to set up the card on all of our bills was all I had to do.
-If I just wanted to earn cash from credit cards, I could easily earn a couple thousand dollars a year by getting a new card each time I get the bonus.
-That’s a much less time consuming way to make extra money than taking those online surveys.
+If I just wanted to earn cash from credit cards, I could easily earn a couple of thousand dollars a year by getting a new card each time I get the bonus.
+That’s a much less time-consuming way to make extra money than taking those online surveys.

 Travel the world for (nearly) free

 I should accumulate a couple hundred thousand rewards points every year just by using credit cards for our normal expenses.
 I took the FREE travel rewards course offered at travelmiles101.com, and although it’s a time commitment, the knowledge I gained from the course will allow me to travel the world for very cheap for the rest of my life.

 My wife and I will be able to take our kids (when we have them) to places I never dreamed of for a fraction of the cost it would be if we paid cash.
 I don’t know about you, but that alone is enough reason to use credit cards.